Kazunosekai/PROJECT-UDACITY/Recommendation_Engines/Readme.md

 **V. Matrix Factorization**
 Finally, we will complete a machine learning approach to building recommendations.
 Using the user-item interactions, we will build out a matrix decomposition.
 Using your decomposition, we will get an idea of how well we can predict new articles an individual might interact with (spoiler alert - it isn't great). we will finally discuss which methods you might use moving forward, and how we might test how well your recommendations are working for engaging users.

+## File Descriptions
+Recommendations_with_IBM.ipynb - Jupyter Notebook for project
+project_test.py - Python file contains solutions for test questions in the Jupyter Notebook.

+- top_10.p - P file contains top 10 articles.
+- top_20.p - P file contains top 20 articles.
+- top_5.p - P file contains top 5 articles.
+- user_item_matrix.zip - zipped file for user_item_matrix.p.
+We need to unzip the file to use it.
+This is P file containing user item matrix that we will use to perform Singular Value Decomposition (SVD).

+(Note: P files are used by project_test.py to test top n articles we obtained via functions we created.)

+## Folder: data
+articles_community.csv - articles available on the IBM platform user-item-interactions.csv - list of articles that users interact with

+## Libraries
+- pandas
+- numpy
+- matplotlib
+- pickle

+## Instructions
+Run the codes inside Jupyter notebook to complete the project.

+## Acknowledgements
+[IBM](https://www.ibm.com/us-en/) for providing user interaction article dataset from IBM Watson Studio.